stevebauman/purify/README.md

 After this service provider is created, make sure you insert it into your `providers` array in the `app/config.php` file, and update your `HTML.Allowed` string in the `config/purify.php` file.

 > **Note**: Remember that after this definition is created, and you have ran `Purify::clean()`, the definition will be cached, and you will have to clear it from your `storage/app/purify` folder if you want to make changes to the definition.
+>
-Otherwise, you will have to change the definition version number for it to be re-cached.
+> Otherwise, you will have to change the definition version number or ID for it to be re-cached.